jonasoesch/p9/paper.md

 By its nature, each story consisted of a number of different transitions but we did not counterbalance them.

 Initially we intended to include another independent variable to more throughly test H4.
+This independent

+compared two different layouts: *superposed* and *juxtaposed*.
+The usual case for animated transitions in narrative visualization is that only one chart is visible at a time, which corresponds to a *superposed* layout.
+We believe that help with maintaining object constancy is only needed in this case.
+In the case where both charts are presented next to each other (*juxtaposed*) animation would rather be a distractor than a help and the amount of participants who would interpret the relationship correctly would be lower for the animated transition.

-This independent variable compared the design where only one chart is visible at a time (*superposed*) with a design where both charts are visible at the same time (*juxtaposed*).
-We hypothesized that animation would have help with object constancy but only when one chart was replaced with the other (*superposed*).
-We decided to exclude this variable from the current experiment because it would have required two more stories to do a within-subject design or an order of magnitude more participants to achieve the desired statistical power.
+Finally, we decided to exclude this variable from the current experiment because it would have required two more stories for a within-subject design or an order of magnitude more participants to achieve the desired statistical power.
 For both of these we lacked resources.

 Before each story, we added a screen that simply showed the initial chart of the first mini-story and asked the participant to report on her understanding of this single chart.
 This was to account for the fact that for mini-stories B to D, the participants had already seen the first chart in the previous mini-story and we did not want mini-story A to be an exception in this regard.

-### Dependent variables
+## Dependent variables

-To test the hypotheses described in chapter (>>Research hypotheses), we have established a number of measures.
-A part of them was based on a set of six questions that were displayed at the end of each mini-story which is included in the annex.
+To test the hypotheses described in the section (>>Research hypotheses), we have established a number of measures.
+A part of them was based on the answers the participants gave to a questionnaire that was displayed at the end of each mini-story.
+We have included the whole questionnaire in the supplementary material.

 #### H1: Relationship

-After they had seen both charts, we asked readers what they concluded from them.
+After they had seen both charts, we asked participants what they concluded from them.
 If in their answer, they wondered, thought or assumed that something from the first chart was somehow related to something in the second chart, we coded the **relationship** measure as 1, otherwise as 0.

 #### H2: Causality

-Whenever the participant perceived a relationship, we also coded if it was causal.
-If the participant used words like *due to*, *caused*, *because*, *led to* or similar, we coded a measure **causal** to be one 1; 0 otherwise.
+Whenever the participant perceived a relationship, we also coded if she indicated causality.
+If the participant used words like *due to*, *caused*, *because*, *led to* or similar, we coded a measure **causal** to be 1; 0 otherwise.

 #### H3: Cueing

-Multiple studies have found that animation has a very high cueing effect (TODO:citation).
-This means that the readers gaze is automatically attracted to anything that moves.
-In the proposed experiment, the main characters therefore should be highlighted by the animation.
+If animation has a cueing effect, it should focus the participant on certain characters.
 One first effect that we predict is that this will lead people to mention fewer characters in their conclusions.
 During the coding phase, we therefore counted the **number of characters mentioned**.
 We not only included characters that were directly visible but also groupings of characters like "green energy sources" to count as one.

 Secondly, we predicted that guiding the readers attention to the characters the author intended would lead participants to interpret relationships according to what the author wanted to convey.
 We called this measure **correct relationship**.
 Whenever we found the mention of a *relationship* during the coding, we compared it with the story the author wanted to tell (see >>Overview).
 When the participant came to the same conclusion, we coded this measure as 1 and otherwise as 0.

 #### H4: Object constancy

 If animated transitions would support object constancy, participants would need fewer transitions to come to their conclusion because their cognitive load would be reduced.
 We therefore measured the **number of transitions** between the two charts.
 When the transition was animated the participants needed to cross the 10% and then the 90% threshold successively (or the inverse) to be counted as one transition.
-This excluded any back and forth movements between these boundaries.
-We assume that these would mostly have happened when readers accidentally would have scrolled too fast and needed to refer back to understand the animation.

-#### H5: False memories

-We wondered if "nonsensical" intermediate states from animated transition might interfere with the interpretation of the charts and the transition.
-We tested this by showing participants screenshots of the "true" (initial and final) states and screenshots of intermediate states.
-We asked participants to **decide if the screenshot showed the data they had seen before or not**.
-We predicted that participants who saw animated transitions would more often "fall" for the screenshots of intermediate states.

-#### H6: Engagement
+#### H5: Engagement

-The literature generally suggests that animated transitions will lead to higher reader engagement.
+The literature suggests that animated transitions will lead to higher reader engagement.
 To measure this, we have used a subset of the validated *user engagement scale* questionnaire.
-The scale measures multiple attributes like *focused attention*, *perceived usability*, *aesthetics* or *reward* that together form what is known as *engagement* in the literature. [@Obrien-18:practicalapproach] But as even the short questionnaire  contains twelve questions which would have been too long to ask after each transition.
-We therefore decided to use a sub scale of the *user engagement scale* that measures **focused attention**.
-The reason to use *focused attention* was that it was found to be the factor that explained most of the variance in O'Brien et al.'s anaylsis [@Obrien-18:practicalapproach] Also, the questions skew towards the positive (compared to the other option, *perceived usability*) and we did not want to negatively prime the participants (the questions used can be found in the annex:TODO)
+The scale measures multiple attributes like *focused attention*, *perceived usability*, *aesthetics* or *reward* that together form what is known as *engagement* in the literature. [@Obrien-18:practicalapproach] But even the short questionnaire  contains twelve questions which would have been too long to ask after each transition.
+We therefore decided to use a subscale of the *user engagement scale* that measures **focused attention**.
+The reason to use *focused attention* was that it was found to be the factor that explained most of the variance in O'Brien et al.'s anaylsis [@Obrien-18:practicalapproach] Also, the questions skew towards the positive (compared to the other option, *perceived usability*) and we did not want to negatively prime the participants.

 We considered **word count** to be another proxy for engagement.
 As the participants were in a task-oriented setting, we generally expected them to not lose their time with long answers.
 If answers turn out to be considerably longer in one of the scenarios, we assumed that it was because it engaged them.